Let authenticity drive the bus

 I have various interests, passions, and desires.
 We all do, I’m sure.
-And this time around, I’m choosing to not focus on one theme or niche with my writing.
+And this time around, I’ve chosen to not focus on one theme or niche with my writing.

 a customer service rep